clap-lab/clap-lab.github.io/workshop.markdown

 ## Contact
 If you have questions about the program, you can reach the organizers via <a href="mailto:humanclaim-organizers@googlegroups.com">humanclaim-organizers@googlegroups.com</a>.

-If you are interested in humanclaim and would like to get in contact with other researchers, you can send a request to join our mailing list to <a href="mailto:humanclaim@googlegroups.com">humanclaim@googlegroups.com</a>.
+If you are interested in humanclaim and want to stay informed about the event, send a request to join our google group at <a href="https://groups.google.com/g/humanclaim/">https://groups.google.com/g/humanclaim/</a>.

 Curious about previous editions?
 Visit the websites for [HumanCLAIM 2025](/workshop2025.markdown) and [HumanCLAIM 2024](/workshop2024.markdown).